markstringer-dti/markstringer-dti.github.io/dti.md

 This seems so obvious as to be laughable.
 Why then, in project after project have I found teams that aren't articulating their problems and aren't tackling them?
 In improv terms the teams aren't looking at the pirate ship.
 Why?
 Why aren't they doing what needs to be done before the trouble they can see coming arrives?
 Why are they washing the decks?
 Why are they making potentially entertaining improv shows boring?
 It's the same impulse that makes difficult but possible software projects impossible.

 Why?
-It's simple.
 Because problems are scary.
 Problems are humbling.
 Problems cause the ways in which people don't agree to come to light.
 Professional people who are hired to do a job are supposed to be able to do it aren't they?
 What does it mean if they openly admit that there are parts of a job that they can't do?
 Maybe it means that someone hired the wrong people.

 Highlighting the problems that a project throws up can be threatening to the sponsors of a project.
 What if the problem that you find is something that they haven't thought of and they don't know how to fix?
 They will be tempted to avoid addressing it, possibly by attacking or threatening the team for daring to raise the issue.